-STU is committed to spreading and consolidating a safety culture by developing risk awareness, promoting responsible behavior by all personnel, and working to preserve, primarily through preventive actions, the health and safety of personnel.
+STU is committed to spreading and consolidating a safety culture by developing risk awareness, promoting responsible behavior by all personnel, and working to preserve personnel's health and safety, primarily through preventive actions.

 The STU's activities must be carried out in full compliance with current prevention and protection regulations; operational management must refer to advanced environmental protection and energy efficiency criteria, pursuing the improvement of occupational health and safety conditions.